NREL/resstock/docs/source/workflow_inputs.rst

          See :ref:`hpxmllocations` for descriptions.
   .. [#] If Location not provided and is the *primary* refrigerator, defaults to "living space".
          If Location not provided and is a *secondary* refrigerator, defaults to the first present space type: "garage", "basement - unconditioned", "basement - conditioned", or "living space".
-  .. [#] If neither RatedAnnualkWh nor AdjustedAnnualkWh provided, it will be defaulted to represent a standard refrigerator from 2006 using the following equation based on `ANSI/RESNET/ICC 301-2019 <https://codes.iccsafe.org/content/RESNETICC3012019>`_:
+  .. [#] If RatedAnnualkWh not provided, it will be defaulted to represent a standard refrigerator from 2006 using the following equation based on `ANSI/RESNET/ICC 301-2019 <https://codes.iccsafe.org/content/RESNETICC3012019>`_:
          RatedAnnualkWh = 637.0 + 18.0 * NumberofBedrooms.
   .. [#] If multiple refrigerators are specified, there must be exactly one refrigerator described with PrimaryIndicator=true.
   .. [#] If WeekdayScheduleFractions or WeekendScheduleFractions not provided (and :ref:`detailedschedules` not used), default values from Figure 16 of the `2010 BAHSP <https://www1.eere.energy.gov/buildings/publications/pdfs/building_america/house_simulation.pdf>`_ are used: "0.040, 0.039, 0.038, 0.037, 0.036, 0.036, 0.038, 0.040, 0.041, 0.041, 0.040, 0.040, 0.042, 0.042, 0.042, 0.041, 0.044, 0.048, 0.050, 0.048, 0.047, 0.046, 0.044, 0.041".